hotwax/oms-documentation/deployment&configuration/netsuite/flows/integration-mappings/README.md

 | **Integration Mapping Value**   | Corresponding value present in NetSuite.         |
 | **Description**                | Briefly describe the method.                     |

-4. Confirm establishing the new mapping by clicking on the “Add”.
+4. Confirm establishing the new mapping by clicking on the `Add`.

 {% hint style="info" %}
 The integration layer maps the original entities in HotWax Commerce to their corresponding representations in NetSuite.
 This mapping is established through a key-value pair, where the key denotes the original entity, and the value signifies its counterpart in NetSuite.